“From the Aesthetic to the Athletic”, from Bodybuilding to Olympic Weightlifting

 It’s incredibly demanding and complex to become good at Oly Lifting, because you have to under pin the technical attributes with something related to Bodybuilding, Strength training.

 Now I’m 52 and I’m well into my seventh year of learning the sport.
-My coach (On going) is terrifically patient and encouraging.
-He has, over the years, observed nearly every Olympic lift I’ve performed in (Now) countless sessions.
+My coach Toby, (On going since 2018) is terrifically patient and encouraging.
+He has, over the years, observed nearly every Olympic lift I’ve performed in (Now) countless sessions (for at least once and more often twice a week, every week since starting)

 I totally underestimated the difficulty of the sport, and coming from a Bodybuilding background has done little to prepare me for it.
 But, Oly lifting definitely keeps me in shape and taps into areas of fitness I had never even anticipated.